 Lightly whisk a large egg in a small bowl.
-Take out about 2 tbsp of it and reserve for later.
+Take out about 2 tablespoon of it and reserve for later.
 Add the sugar, melted butter, salt and the beaten egg.
-Using a dough hook attachment, knead on low speed, adding 1 tbsp of the remaining flour at a time.
+Using a dough hook attachment, knead on low speed, adding 1 tablespoon of the remaining flour at a time.
 Once all flour is incorporated, knead for another 3 minutes.

 In the meantime, lightly grease a shallow dish.
 Tip the dough into the bowl and turn once to cover the dough in oil.
 Cover with a teatowel.

 Over the next 3 hours, perform a set of coil folds (or stretch and folds) every 30 minutes (see more details regarding the methods in the text above).
 After 6 sets of folds, leave the dough to rise for another hour.
 It should be lively and elastic by now.

 Generously grease an ovenproof dish with butter (I used an 18cm (7in) cake tin, to get more of a tear & share bread effect, but you can use a bigger tin for the buns that are just touching).

 Prepare your filling.
 Peel, core and chop a large apple into small cubes.
 Squeeze half a lemon over the apple cubes and mix to coat.
 In a small bowl, mix cinnamon and brown sugar.